 Keeping your sensitive business and customer data secure has never been more critical.
 Whether you are a small business or a national corporation, you can’t relax your defenses against those criminals seeking to take advantage of lazy cybersecurity policies.
-Virtually all business owners consider information security to be one of the most pressing issues they face today and nearly two-thirds of all small business owners are incredibly concerned about cybersecurity.
+Virtually all business owners consider information security to be one of the most pressing issues they face today.
+As of 2020, approximately $43.1 billion was spent by companies all over the world on cybersecurity measures.

 What can your business do to combat information theft?
 Good cybersecurity is a continuing process, one that involves battling cybercriminals on a variety of fronts.